cloudspannerecosystem/omegatrade/README.md

 gcloud config set api_endpoint_overrides/spanner http://localhost:9020/
 ```

 In your development environment, you might want to switch between using a local emulator or connecting to a production Cloud Spanner instance.
-You can manage this by having multiple gcloud configurations and switching between configurations by using the following command
+You can manage this by having multiple gcloud configurations and switching between configurations by using the following command:

 ```